 No bid required.
 A VDF (Verifiable Delay Function) proof provides spam resistance instead.
 VDFs are sequential computations that cannot be parallelized, creating a natural rate limit.

-Most DA solutions use Data Availability Sampling (DAS), where light clients randomly sample chunks to probabilistically verify availability.
+Most DA solutions use Data Availability Sampling, where light clients randomly sample chunks.
 Obsidian takes a different approach: committee attestation is the acceptance criteria.

 |---|---|---|